Dongbeiwang station

-Dongbeiwang station (东北旺站 (東北旺站, Dōngběiwàng zhàn)) is a future station on the new Line 13 of the Beijing Subway.
-It is expected to open in late 2025 as part of Line 18.
-In late 2027, the station will be transferred to become part of the new Line 13.
+Dongbeiwang station (东北旺站 (東北旺站, Dōngběiwàng zhàn)) is a station on Line 18 of the Beijing Subway, which opened on December 27, 2025.

+In December 2027, the station will be transferred to become part of the new Line 13.

 Location

 The station is located under the southeast side of the intersection of Houchangcun Road, Tangjialing Road and Software Park No. 4 Road in Shangdi Subdistrict in Haidian District.

 Station features

-The station will have an underground island platform.
+The station has an underground island platform.

+Exits

+The station has 3 exits, lettered A, B1 and B2.
+All are located north of the main structure of the station, including one on the north side of Houchangcun Road (Exit B1) and two on the south side of Houchangcun Road (Exit A on the west side and Exit B2 on the east side).
+Exits A and B1 are accessible via elevators.